 - Task 1 - Baseline assessment

 - The baseline assessment is currently underway.
-We expect to have this completed in spring 2019.
+We expect to complete this in spring 2019.
 The baseline assessment will help assess and understand current conditions and help identify opportunities for improvement.
 The consultants will look at airport facilities and airfield layout, airspace and flight procedures, annual operations, traffic levels and fleet mix, the existing noise abatement program, land uses and zoning around the airport and review complaint data and community concerns.